kmubiin/suaikata/docs/panduan/bab/hak-cipta.md

 > information contained in Rural's phone directory was not
 > copyrightable and that therefore no infringement existed.
 >
+> Ulasan kes dari Justia:
+> This case created the idea/expression dichotomy, in which
+> ideas are not protected, but expression is protected.
+Mere
+> facts cannot be copyrighted, but the selection and
+> arrangement of them may be copyrighted if there is some
+> originality to it.
+It is worth noting that something truly
+> novel may be eligible for a patent, which sets a higher
+> standard for eligibility but provides a stronger level of
+> protection.
+>
 > Sumber: Feist v.
+Rural, 499 U.S. 340 (1991), via Justia,
-Rural, Wikipedia
+> via Wikipedia

 Hujah 2 menyatakan bahawa: "mahkamah telah memutuskan bahawa maklumat yang terkandung dalam buku direktori telefon adalah hak cipta tidak boleh terpelihara dan dengan itu pelanggaran hak cipta tidak wujud".
+Ulasan kes itu turut menyatakan:
+"...pemilihan dan susunan fakta adalah hak cipta boleh terpelihara jika ada serba sedikit sifat asli padanya".

 Berdasarkan hujah 2, senarai yang **mengandungi fakta** semata-mata adalah hak cipta tidak terpelihara.